This post was last updated on, January 16th, 2024

 What are some Earth Day activities for adults?

-There are many Earth Day activities for adults, but some popular ones include recycling, composting, using public transportation, and volunteering with an NGO.
+There are many Earth Day projects or activities for adults, but some popular ones include recycling, composting, using public transportation, and volunteering with an NGO.

 What are some Earth Day activities for kids?